 [Homer]: Oh, my God!
 This man is my exact double.
 Oh!
 That dog has a puffy tail! (laughter) Here, puff!
 Here, puff!

 [Daniel]: And you might recognize that voice.
 He’s Homer from the animated series The Simpsons.
 Well, he’s the original Homer, the gringo.
 There’s also the Spanish one, from Spain.

 [Tipo de Incógnito]: ¿Homer? ¿Quién es Homer?
 Yo me llamo Tipo de Incógnito.

-[Homer]: ¡Mosquis! ¡Cómo se parece a mí este hombre! ¡Uy! ¡Ese perro tiene la cola rizada! (risa) ¡Rizitos! ¡Rizitos!
+[Homer]: ¡Mosquis! ¡Cómo se parece a mí este hombre! ¡Uy! ¡Ese perro tiene la cola rizada! (laughter) ¡Rizitos! ¡Rizitos!